 We don’t know…

-So do we need a procedure?
+Do we need a procedure?

-People are variable, problems are variable, so assessments and management need to be.
+People are variable, problems are variable, so assessments and management need to be as well.
 If you think that when you find A, and you do B, you will always get C, you are going to be very disappointed very quickly.
 I know that procedures, frameworks and algorithms can be reassuring and comforting for clinicians, but they can lead to complacency, false beliefs and expectations, for both therapists and patients.

 As always, thanks for reading